Cuh4/ArcheanUtils/README.md

 - `docking-port.xc` A library for interacting with the docking port component.
 Alias only, no IO port support.
 - `signature.xc` A library for broadcasting information about your vehicle along with custom data in a standardized format. **Requires `beacon.xc`**
 - `stalker.xc` A library for easily scanning frequencies using multiple beacons.
 Aliases only, no IO port support.
+- `widgets.xc` A bunch of pre-made widgets you can draw to a screen via a simple function call.
+Dashboard screens only.
+- `buzzer.xc` A library for interacting with the buzzer component.
+Alias only, no IO port support.

 ### Shared (HUD + Vehicle)
 - `PID.xc` A library containing a single function for running a PID.
 Taken from the XenonCode nodes system.